MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/baseline-migration-guide/prerequisites.md

 > [!div class="checklist"]
 >
-> - **Identify stakeholders**: Identify the key people who will have a role to play or stake in the outcome of the migration
+> - **Identify stakeholders.** Identify the key people who will have a role to play or stake in the outcome of the migration
-> - **Identify key milestones**: To effectively plan the migration timelines identify the key milestones to be met.
+> - **Identify key milestones.** To effectively plan the migration timelines identify the key milestones to be met.
-> - **Identify the migration strategy**: Determine which of the 5 Rs of rationalization you will use.
+> - **Identify the migration strategy.** Determine which of the 5 Rs of rationalization you will use.
-> - **Assess your technical fit:** Validate the technical readiness and suitability for migration.
+> - **Assess your technical fit.** Validate the technical readiness and suitability for migration.
-> - **Migrate your services:** Perform the actual migration.
+> - **Migrate your services.** Perform the actual migration.
-> - **Post-migration:** Understand what is required after you migrate your environment to Azure.
+> - **Post-migration.** Understand what is required after you migrate your environment to Azure.

 Assuming you choose a rehost approach to migration, the following child activities will be relevant: